Klipsch Reference R-820F vs. MartinLogan Motion 15i

 In essence, choosing between the Klipsch Reference R-820F Tower Speakers and the MartinLogan Motion 15i Bookshelf Speaker is a matter of matching the speaker to both your personal taste and your specific listening environment.
 The Klipsch offers a more impactful and room-filling presence, suitable for those who crave cinematic thrills and grand musical gestures.
 The MartinLogan, with its articulate and refined sound, caters to the discerning listener who values subtlety and precision.
 Regardless of your choice, both are capable of delivering an audio experience that can be transformative, enveloping you in a world of sound that transcends the boundaries of the physical speakers themselves.

-- Klipsch Reference R-820F reviews and FAQs
+Klipsch Reference R-820F Tower Speakers

-- MartinLogan Motion 15i reviews and FAQs
+MartinLogan Motion 15i Bookshelf Speaker

 Amazon.com